alexbain/alexbain.github.com/source/_posts/2013-01-06-setting-up-lirc-on-the-raspberrypi.markdown

 ### Wiring up the IR transceiver

+**March 9th 2013 Update:** I have formalized the schematic and parts list that I'm using and have made it available on [Upverter](http://upverter.com).
+Please read [RaspberryPi IR Schematic for LIRC](/blog/2013/03/09/raspberrypi-ir-schematic-for-lirc/) for more details.

 To send and receive IR signals from your RaspberryPi you'll need to wire up an IR LED and an IR receiver and tell LIRC where to find them.
 Here are the parts I purchased for my own project:

-* [940nm IR LED](https://www.adafruit.com/products/387) - Bright and tuned to 940nm wavelength
+* [940nm IR LED 20deg](https://www.adafruit.com/products/387) - 20 degree viewing angle.
+Bright and tuned to 940nm wavelength
+* [940nm IR LED 40deg](http://www.digikey.com/product-detail/en/IR333C/1080-1081-ND/2675572?WT.z_cid=ref_octopart_dkc_buynow) - 40 degree viewing angle.
+Bright and tuned to 940nm wavelength.
 * [38khz IR Receiver](https://www.adafruit.com/products/157) - Receives IR signals at remote control frequencies
 * [PN2222 Transistor](https://www.adafruit.com/products/756) - Transistor to help drive IR LED
 * [10k Ohm resistor](https://www.sparkfun.com/products/8374) - Resistor that goes between rPi GPIO and the PN2222 transistor